c-dilks/clas12-env/README.md

 Then, to get the full CLAS12 "production" environment in one shot:

 `module load clas12`

+And then you could run stuff, e.g.:

+`clas12root -b -q -l mymacro.C`

+Note, most modules provide a link to the documentation for the package they support via the `module show` command.

 ## Special Modules
 Most modules here just update one's environment for a single, particular software package, by adding that package's directories to some runtime search path(s).
 The modules below are a bit different.
 Note that `module show` will print what a given module will do to your environment.